pydata/xarray/doc/plotting.rst

 Per default dimension coordinates are used for the x-axis (here the time coordinates).
 However, you can also use non-dimension coordinates, MultiIndex levels, and dimensions without coordinates along the x-axis.
-To illustrate this, let's calculate a 'decimal day' (epoch) from the time and assign this as a non-dimension coordinate:
+To illustrate this, let's calculate a 'decimal day' (epoch) from the time and assign it as a non-dimension coordinate:

 .. ipython:: python